MatsMoll/ml-kickstarter/README.md

 This is a kickstarter project for an end-to-end ML.

 The goal of this project was to create the project structure that I would love to use my self.
-Therefore, it is optimized for **local development** meaning faster iteration speeds.
+Therefore, it is optimized for **local development** meaning faster iteration speed.

-Furthermore, to make projects reliable and easy to deploy will everything be developed through Docker.
+Furthermore, to make projects reliable, reproducable and easy to deploy will everything be developed through **Docker**, but with **hot reloading**.
+Meaning less build time and as a result faster iteration speeds.

 ## AI / ML Capabilities
 - LLM / embedding server using Ollama